 Everybody is involved in change.
-If you don’t believe it take a few minutes and look into the mirror.
-Compare photos of today with 5, 10 and 15 years ago.
+If you don’t believe take a few minutes and look into the mirror.
+Compare photos of today with 5, 10, and 15 years ago.
 You see the evidence.
 Change is occurring in your physical being.
 Change is the one constant we have to deal with in every category of life; internal as well as external.
-Spiritual too.

 Benjamin Franklin may not have been a psychologist by profession, but this statement by him is true: “When you’re finished changing, you’re finished.”

 Look around you and notice all the changes that you are involved in related to communication.
 Notice the transportation changes.
 Evidence of change is everywhere; some changes are positive and some changes are negative.
 Both are constantly occurring.

 Change, spiritually speaking, is essential to salvation.
 Jesus said, “repent or perish.”
 (Luke 13:3, 5) The Greek word translated repent means to “have another mind; to change over.”
 Thus, out of the changed mind comes the changed life.
 Behavior is tied to our thoughts (cf. Proverbs 23:7; Mark 7:21-25; Acts 26:10, 11).

 Few challenges confront leaders more persistently than change.
 Yet, how ironic that many church leaders change very little in their habits and practices during their lifetime; and especially in leadership practices.

 While it is true that a leader can’t change or control the world around him, he can change himself and choose new patterns of behaviors as well as attitudes.

 The business leader, Peter Drucker said, “The greatest danger in times of turbulence is not the turbulence; it is to act with yesterday’s logic.”
 We’ve all heard and used this definition of insanity: “The sign of insanity is doing the same old things over and over and expecting different results each time.”
 The tendency of church leaders is to say, “We have always done it this way.”